confluence/python-textbok/python_notes/Python_Basics.rst

 In Python, strings are *immutable* -- that means that you can't modify a string once it has been created.
 However, you can assign a new string value to an existing variable name.

 ..
-Todo:: modules and tests are in a separate chapter -- should anything be said here?

-..
-Todo:: should this be split again into two chapters, with all the string and number stuff in another chapter?

-..
 Todo:: translate exercises